(Originally published October 11, 2010)

-I started Debt Counselors of America in 1994, later to become Myvesta, because I lived through the pain of debt and wanted to help others.
+My friend and I started Debt Counselors of America in 1994, later to become Myvesta, because I lived through the pain of debt and wanted to help others.
 It seems like there could not be a better reason to become involved in helping others with debt relief.

 By the time the 2000 site was archived we had moved from our dirt cheap offices to nicer digs.
 The staff had grown as well.
 Revenue was coming in because people were saying all sorts of nice things about the services we offered.
 My salary had risen way up.
 Life felt great.

 But along the way something had slowly changed.
 The obligations were becoming large and no matter how much the mission was to just do the right thing, an awareness on the need for sales was growing.
 This is the exact same problem every debt relief provider faces as they become successful.
 They become focused on selling their widget to generate sales rather than providing the best fair and balanced information they can on all the debt relief alternatives.